AutoNUE/public-code/domain_adaptation/README.md

 2. https://bdd-data.berkeley.edu/ (you might have to click on Advanced tab, and then click on "proceed to bdd-data.berkeley.edu")
 3. https://download.visinf.tu-darmstadt.de/data/from_games/

-After downloading all the source datasets, move them to folder ./domain_adaptation/source/datasets/ and run the following commands from public-code:
+After downloading all the source datasets, move them to folder ./domain_adaptation/source/datasets/ and **run the following commands from public-code**:

 ```
 pip3 install requirements.txt